dandavison/dandavison.github.io/pages/classical-mechanics.md

 > horizontal. **(a)** Write down Newton's second law for the puck and solve to
 > give its position as a function of time.

+This is a simple example of using the Second Law as a differential equation.
+We write down the forces acting on the particle, set them equal to $m\ddot r(t)$ and integrate twice to get position.

 The only force acting on the puck is its weight, i.e. its mass times acceleration due to gravity: $mg$.
 The puck can only move along the surface of the plane, so we are only interested in the component of the force that acts